 Shelton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Shelton is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Shelton who work in management occupations (14.52%), office and administrative support (13.43%), and sales jobs (12.63%).

 Also of interest is that Shelton has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Shelton are very well educated compared to the average community in the nation: 39.36% of adults in Shelton have a bachelor's degree or even advanced degree.
+The education level of Shelton citizens is very high relative to the national average among all cities (21.84%): 39.36% of adults in Shelton have a bachelor's degree or even advanced degree.